It has been observed that many website owners including bloggers find it difficult to install an SSL certificate on their sites.

 To find your host support, you can easily navigate to the footer and click on support.

 On the next page, you can see all possible ways to send a message to your host customer support including their email, message box, WhatsApp number, phone number, company address, etc.

 Alternatively, if your host has a message box like the blue message box below simply click on it and request that they add their free SSL to your domain.

 How to Install an SSL Certificate Using Customer Support

-If you have successfully purchased an SSL certificate from your host and find it difficult installing it, chat with them using their email (most preferred), WhatsApp number, and other methods of contact.
+If you have successfully purchased an SSL certificate from your host and find it difficult to install it, chat with them using their email (most preferred), WhatsApp number, and other methods of contact.